-One way advocates can submit referrals to you is from the Referral Page (accessed through the top bar in Advocate view).
+One way advocates can submit referrals to you is from the Referral Page which can be accessed through the Referral tab when in Advocate View.

 Your hub comes ready with this challenge we call a Persistent Trackable Referral Challenge, which is just our technical way of saying this challenge can be connected with Salesforce for some awesome automation.
 Having Salesforce integrated allows us to automatically detect the progress of your leads and eliminates the need for you to maneuver between the AdvocateHub and Salesforce.
 As a bonus, the system would also advance your advocates' referral submission accordingly based on the acceptance of the lead and conversion of the opportunity.

 In order to edit this Referral Page, you must edit the original Persistent Trackable Referral Challenge that came with your hub.

 From your administrator view, you’ll find this challenge by going to the Challenges tab and searching for the word ‘Persistent’.
 When you hover over the result(s), it will have a URL ending in 2 or 3:

 Having multiple Referral challenge cards can be useful when you are asking for referrals from different types of advocates, e.g. your Employees, Partners, and Customers.
 In this scenario, you could set up three different challenge cards, with appropriate language for each advocate type, and target each to a specific group.
 This will also make it easier to quickly see where your referrals are coming from in your reports.
 You can also use this method to make certain Referral challenges exclusive to only certain advocates, or if you want to create urgency by setting up a Referral campaign that only runs for a specific period of time.

 In order to create a new referral form that appears like a regular challenge card, you'll have to use the template we have in the Challenge Template Library.
 Here are the 4 specific steps to creating a new Referral Challenge Card: